 The Importance of Design in Marketing

-Not only does design help attract attention towards your marketing, it can also enhance the quality of your message.
+Not only does good design help attract attention to your marketing materials and activities, it can also enhance the quality of your message.
+In short, bad design makes for bad marketing.
 For more specific instances of how design influences your marketing, look no further than the examples below.

 In addition to the color scheme, a lot of work goes into developing the perfect font for your design.
 Selecting the proper typefaces, size, and style is crucial for developing your brand identity, and everything about the font is closely considered from a designer standpoint, like weight, kerning, leading, point size, feeling/style, etc. The fonts you use are a reflection of your company, much like the clothes you wear to an important sales meeting.
 Some fonts are more comparable to suits, while others are more comparable to pajamas.